McGILL BIRD OBSERVATORY

 PHOTO LIBRARY

-Bicknell's Thrush (Catharus bicknelli)
+Bicknell's Thrush / Grive de Bicknell (Catharus bicknelli)

 QUICK TIPS:

-1) Look at the greater coverts - the presence of buffy-white shaft streaks indicates a HY/SY bird, however the absence of buffy-white shaft streaks is NOT an entirely reliable indicator of AHY/ASY, as some HY/SY birds may lack these markings
+1) Look at the greater coverts - the presence of buffy-white tips or shaft streaks indicates a HY/SY bird, however the absence of buffy-white shaft streaks is NOT an entirely reliable indicator of AHY/ASY, as some HY/SY birds may lack these markings

-2) Examine the outermost primary (p10) - on HY/SY birds it is rounded and 0-6 mm shorter than the primary coverts, while on AHY/ASY birds it is narrow, pointed, and 4-10 mm shorter than the primary coverts
+3) Examine the outermost primary (p10) - on HY/SY birds it is rounded and 0-6 mm shorter than the primary coverts, while on AHY/ASY birds it is narrow, pointed, and 4-10 mm shorter than the primary coverts

 Ageing and sexing overview: